VectorLogoZone/logosearch/README.md

  * have SVG logos
  * that look good
  * that I can index
- * and you are allowed to use
+ * and you are allowed to use (and for more than just “inspiration”!)
  * without being bombarded with advertising

 ## The List!